ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-addmidware.md

 Finally, since Todd decided to use NFS, he created NFS volumes based on the readme file requirements:

-Go to ICP dashboard and create Persistent Volume.
+Go to {{site.data.keyword.icpfull_notm}} dashboard and create Persistent Volume.
 How large?
 Look in the readme file to find out:

 `capacity=20Gi